KennethRoger/RaspberryPi-vehicle-project/README.md

 ⚠️ Note:
 This project was developed during college by a group of amateurs, and as such, it lacks professional coding practices.
 The entire codebase was written in a single Python file using the Flask framework — yes, you read that right.
 It was not modularized, and we understand this may be painful to experienced developers. 😅

-Unfortunately, the original code has been lost and is no longer available.
-If I manage to recover it from an old backup (I vaguely remember storing it somewhere), I’ll update the repository.
+The code is provided inside `/src`.
+In that `run_neko.py` is the original version of the code which uses *pygame library* which maps keyboard keys for control.
+This is the code which is documented inside the project report [alkeak.pdf](./alkeak.pdf) — the name of the pdf is a mashup of our team initials.
+The same code can be found from page 47 of the pdf.

-In the meantime, you can refer to the project report [alkeak.pdf](./alkeak.pdf) — the name is a mashup of our team initials.
-Check out page 47 for a one-page snapshot of the code.
-Do note: this isn't the final implementation (we later built an HTML-based remote control interface connected to Flask), but it’s fairly close in spirit.
+We later build an application which is an HTML-based remote control interface connecting to a local Flask server.
+This was its final implementation and can be found in `/src/Neko_Appli`.
+Note that this was not documented inside the project report.
+You can see its working in the test videos

 ---